 Read Beyond the Headline Level

-A country-wide advisory level can be misleading — risks are often concentrated in specific regions while tourist areas remain safe.
-Read the detail to understand where the concerns actually are.
+A country-wide advisory level can be misleading.
+Risks are very often concentrated in specific border regions or particular cities, while the areas tourists actually visit remain safe.
+Read the detail to understand exactly where the concerns are and whether they affect your itinerary at all — a "reconsider travel" rating may apply only to a region you never intend to enter.

 🛡️ Travel Insurance for Italy